mwurzberger/backbone-enhanced/README.md

 ## Usage

 Accessor methods for model attributes following the traditional java pattern.
-Create getAttributeName(), setAttributeName( newValue), and will change the boolean getter to an isAttributeName().
+Create getAttributeName() and setAttributeName( newValue ) for any attribute type.
+For boolean values it will also create isAttributeName(), hasAttributeName(), canAttributeName(), and shouldAttributeName() accessors.

 Support attribute names in the following formats: